Tutorial Guide & Project Creation

 1.1 Prerequisites

 AppCode is your app's unique identifier on the Lovrabet platform.
-Find it in Lovrabet Workspace → App Settings → Basic Info.
-Format is like app-c4c89304.
+You can find it in Lovrabet Workspace - App Settings - Basic Info, in a format like app-c4c89304.

-The CLI (Command Line Interface) helps you quickly create projects, generate code, and deploy.
+The CLI (command-line tool) helps you quickly create projects, generate code, and deploy.

-Open your terminal (PowerShell or Git Bash for Windows users) and run:
+Open a terminal (PowerShell or Git Bash for Windows users) and run:

 # Install CLI